Majid Hassanizadeh: Biography

-Majid Hassinizadeh was born in the city of Toyserkan in the west of Iran.
+Hassinizadeh was born in the city of Toyserkan in the west of Iran.
 His father was a teacher at a local school.
 When nine years old, his family moved to the city of Ilam in the Kurdish western part of Iran.
 Eight years later, they moved to the city of Karaj (near Tehran) where he finished his last year of high school.
 Throughout the secondary school, he was the first-ranking student.
 He went on to study civil engineering at Pahlavi University in Shiraz.
 He focused on optional courses dealing with water, "partly because of the poetic value of water in Iran", he has said.

 After his graduation, he was offered a scholarship at Princeton University.
 During his studies at Princeton he became very active in the protests against the Shah regime in Iran.
 This earned him the nickname 'the phantom' during his fourth year because he was hardly seen at his desk, but left traces of study all the same.

 After he obtained his PhD in 1979, he had the opportunity to stay and work in US.
 However, the Iranian Revolution had just started in Iran and, like 95% of the Iranian population, he supported Khomeini.
 So he decided to return to Iran.
-He was bitterly disappointed.
 After about half a year, the new regime launched the so-called "cultural revolution", closed all universities, and encouraged all students and teachers to work in industry or agriculture.

-While working at a consulting company on drainage and irrigation projects, Majid learned about a post-graduate course in hydraulic engineering at IHE Institute in Delft, the Netherlands.
+While working at a consulting company on drainage and irrigation projects, Hassinizadeh learned about a post-graduate course in hydraulic engineering at IHE Institute in Delft, the Netherlands.
 He managed to obtain an exit visa through contacts of his employer and left for the Netherlands.
 After finishing the course, he was offered a research position at the Netherlands National Institute for Public Health and the Environment (RIVM).
-He and his wife had originally planned to return to Iran, but he was now offered the chance to stay in science.
-Although torn, he decided to stay in the Netherlands, where he lives till today.
+He and his wife had originally planned to return to Iran, but he was offered the chance to stay in science.
+Although torn, he decided to stay in the Netherlands.